tariq-eden/grants-process/README.md

 ## Directory Structure

-A (proposal for) the folders/sub-folder structure used to document the data collection and analysis conducted by RAT based on a combination of recommended directory structure for a repository and the folder structure in repliCATS shared drive
+A (proposed) outline of the folders/sub-folder structure used to document the data collection and analysis conducted by RAT based on a combination of recommended directory structure for a repository and the folder structure in repliCATS shared drive

 ### Archives RAT (files to be copied to repliCATS shared google-drive)

-Files prepared for archival in a public repository
+Files prepared for archival in a public repository, including:

+PhaseOne_ArchiveFiles:
-- PhaseOne_ArchiveFiles
+- Example Documentation
+- Summary of Qualitative Methods

-- PhaseTwo_ArchiveFiles
+PhaseTwo_ArchiveFiles

 ### Data Input
 Stable versions of: